julioarhernandez/purevanity/src/_includes/service-pages/wrinkle.md

    Your treatment will begin with a consultation where your practitioner will assess your facial anatomy, the areas of concern, and your overall aesthetic goals.
 Based on this assessment, they will determine the appropriate injection sites and the amount of product needed.
 </p>
 <p class="services-details-two__text-2">
-   The actual injections are brief, with each site receiving a small dose of Botox or Dysport.
+   The actual injections are brief, with each site receiving a small dose of Botox® or Dysport®.
 Most patients describe the sensation as a minor pinch or sting.
 The procedure is quick, typically lasting between 15-30 minutes depending on the treatment area.
 </p>

 <h4 class="services-details-two__title-2">